JuliaHealth/NeuroAnalyzer.jl/README.md

 # activate the package
 using NeuroAnalyzer
 # check if NeuroAnalyzer has been correctly installed
-neuroanalyzer_version()
+na_info()
 ```

 ## Requirements

 Julia version ≥ 1.7.0 is required.
-Julia [current stable version](https://julialang.org/downloads/#current_stable_release) is recommended, as NeuroAnalyzer.jl is only tested against it.
+Julia [current stable version](https://julialang.org/downloads/#current_stable_release) is recommended, as NeuroAnalyzer is only tested against it.

 The following packages are required:
 - CSV